Autism Training and Resource Center (ATRC)

-We work in partnership with school districts and early intervention/early childhood special education agencies to provide consultation, coaching, and technical assistance to families, educators, and professionals who support students with autism spectrum disorder (ASD) from birth-to-21.
+The Autism Training and Resource Center (ATRC) at Columbia Rgional Program works in partnership with school districts and early intervention/early childhood special education agencies to provide consultation, coaching, and technical assistance to families, educators, and professionals who support students with autism spectrum disorder (ASD) from birth-to-21.
 We are committed to helping ensure that every individual with ASD has access to an education that assists them in achieving their full potential.

 - Complete evaluations and determine eligibility for special education under the category of ASD